WHAT IS METACOGNATIVE DRAWING ?

 I gradually become Aware of the context I lived in.
 I explored my inner terrain to hang out with my inner Self and I was willing to know what was knowable. this allowed me to step out of out dated frameworks and into LIBERATION!

-Art and Coaching That Transforms
+Art That Transforms